Jemeni11/freeCodeCampChallenges/Python/Arithmetic-Formatter/README.md

-# Hi There
-My solution to freeCodeCamp's Arithmetic Formatter challenge.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: